Apr 19, 2024 1:55:14 PM

 These stable emulsions achieved with the Microfluidics equipment mean that it is possible to create a translucent appearance for cannabis, food or cosmetic products.

-Creating nanoemulsions with Microfluidizer® technology produces world-class results
+Creating nanoemulsions with Microfluidizer® technology produces world-class results.

 Microfluidizer® high shear fluid processors are frequently compared to conventional homogenizers because they are used in similar applications.
 However, the results achieved can be dramatically different.

-The difference lies in the Interaction ChamberTM and pumping system which provides a uniform high shear environment for the product stream during processing.
+The Interaction ChamberTM and pumping system provides a uniform high shear environment for the product stream during processing.
 This ensures repeatable results with particle sizes on target with tight particle size distributions.
 The process is also reliably scalable.
+Learn more about how our technology works. |

-By contrast homogenizers use variable-geometry valves as the shear mechanism alongside a constant volume pumping system which does not precisely control the processing environment.
-Product is thereby exposed to significantly more variations in shear which results in larger average particle sizes, a wider distribution and scaleup challenges.
+Homogenizers use variable-geometry valves as the shear mechanism alongside a constant volume pumping system which does not precisely control the processing environment.
+Product is thereby exposed to significantly more variations in shear which results in larger average particle sizes, a wider distribution and scaleup challenges. |

 Microfluidizer® technology is easily scalable from lab to pilot scale and on to full production scale manufacturing.